Magnus Stenbock: Director of the General War Commissariat

 On 18 August 1702 Stenbock was appointed to succeed Anders Lagercrona as director of the newly established General War Commissariat, and became responsible for the main army's food supply.
 With the help of war commissary Jöran Adlersteen, Stenbock decentralized the maintenance of the Swedish troops by appointing a commissary to each regiment, to monitor and record the collection of supplies.
 On 19 October Stenbock was ordered to personally command a contingent of 3,000 men to Galicia southeast of Kraków.
 His task was to collect substantial contributions, and to force the local magnate Hieronim Augustyn Lubomirski and other Polish nobles to renounce their allegiance to Augustus.
 He sent war commissars with proclamations about his collection to the villages and cities around Galicia, but when several commissars returned empty handed, Stenbock took severe measures.
 On 28 October he set an example by burning down the city of Pilzno.
 Between November and December the villages of Dębica, Wysoka, Wesola and Dub were burned on Stenbock's orders, acknowledged by Charles XII in their letter correspondence.
 In December Stenbock executed an expedition south to Krosno, but he soon returned to Reschow and travelled on to Jarosław.
 In January 1703, he continued across Oleszyce and Uhniv to Belz, and in February he passed Tyszowce and arrived at the fortified city of Zamość.
 Since he lacked troops and siege artillery to attack the city, he continued to Chełm and rejoined the main army in Warsaw on 28 February.
 From Galicia, Stenbock collected over 300,000 riksdaler, including seventy wagons loaded with grain, slaughtered cattle and clothes.
 Stenbock filled his own coffers with church silver, which he sent with personal greetings to churches and friends in Sweden.
-Stenbock's expedition led to a strong anti-Swedish sentiment amongst the Galician nobility, a mood which over the years continued to grow throughout Poland.
+Stenbock's expedition led to a strong anti-Swedish sentiment among the Galician nobility, a mood which over the years continued to grow throughout Poland.